Overview

 Vows constitute anything that you decide to uphold (spending time reading religious material, limiting phone use, fasting, etc.) prior to the start of either Paryushan and/or Das Lakshan.
 They can be a great way to reinforce a positive habit or activity.
 Looking for ideas?
 Use our vow generator below.

-If you’re planning on taking a vow this Paryushan or Das Lakshan, let us know by 11:59 PM PT on Saturday, September 30th.
+If you’re planning on taking a vow this Paryushan or Das Lakshan, let us know by 11:59 PM PT on Tuesday, September 17th.
 YJA would like to spotlight you for working towards spiritual progress by taking on this meaningful obligation!
 Vow-takers up to the age of 29 are eligible to be spotlighted.

 Why take a vow?